Stung by losses, progressive women aim for a win in Illinois

 “We all had this frenetic energy of ‘We have to do something,’” Valdez said.
 “It was something that was so comforting.”

 Warren volunteers aren’t the only ones looking for a bright spot for the women’s movement and turning their eyes to Newman.
-For many women’s groups and women voters, her rematch with Lipinski is no longer just a chance to oust an incumbent they oppose but has become a moment to prove their 2018 surge still has power.
+For many women’s groups and female voters, her rematch with Lipinski is no longer just a chance to oust an incumbent they oppose but has become a moment to prove their 2018 surge still has power.

 “The stakes in this race couldn’t be clearer,” said Mairead Lynn, who has been on the ground in Illinois for Emily’s List, which supports female candidates and abortion rights and is backing Newman.
-“Since 2016, women have stood up and fought back against extreme anti-women politicians and that’s exactly what’s going to happen in (Illinois’ 3rd district).”
+“Since 2016, women have stood up and fought back against extreme anti-women politicians and that’s exactly what’s going to happen” in Illinois’ 3rd district.

 Women’s groups have reason to feel deflated.
 Following several years of historic gains for women — including a record six women running for president — Warren was the last of the major female candidates to quit the race when she dropped out the day after the Chicago phone bank.
 It’s now a contest between two 70-something white men, former Vice President Joe Biden and Sen. Bernie Sanders, and Sanders, the more progressive of the two, has slipped behind.